Profit sharing

-Profit sharing is various incentive plans introduced by businesses that provide direct or indirect payments to employees that depend on company's profitability in addition to employees' regular salary and bonuses.
-In publicly traded companies these plans typically amount to allocation of shares to employees.
+Profit sharing refers to various incentive plans introduced by businesses which provide direct or indirect payments to employees, often depending on the company's profitability, employees' regular salaries, and bonuses.
+In publicly traded companies, these plans typically amount to allocation of shares to employees.

 The profit sharing plans are based on predetermined economic sharing rules that define the split of gains between the company as a principal and the employee as an agent.
 For example, suppose the profits are $x$, which might be a random variable.
 Before knowing the profits, the principal and agent might agree on a sharing rule $s(x)$.
 Here, the agent will receive $s(x)$ and the principal will receive the residual gain $x-s(x)$.

 Profit-sharing tends to lead to less conflict and more cooperation between labor and their employers.

 History

-Profit sharing has been common among traditional fishing communities in Indonesia.
-In the West it was introduced by American politician Albert Gallatin on his glass works in the 1790s, but the modern type of profit-sharing plans was developed later in the 19th century.
-William Cooper Procter established a profit-sharing plan in Procter & Gamble in 1887.
+American politician Albert Gallatin had profit-sharing institutions on his glass works in the 1790s.
 Another of early pioneers of profit sharing was English politician Theodore Taylor, who is known to have introduced the practice in his woollen mills during the late 1800s.
+In the United Kingdom, profit-sharing became prominent in the 1860s.
+In 1889, economist Nicholas Paine Gilman documented 135 cases of profit-sharing in the United States and Europe.

-Europe
+Economists debated profit-sharing in major economic journals in the 1880s.
+William Cooper Procter established a profit-sharing plan in Procter & Gamble in 1887.

-Management's share of profits
+Profit-sharing has historically been a prevalent practice in the Hollywood motion picture industry.
+Profit-sharing partnerships are also prevalent in industries such as law, accounting, medicine, investment banking, architecture, advertising, and consulting.

-The share of profits paid to the management or to the board of directors is sometimes called the tantième.
-This French term is generally applied in describing the business and finance practices of certain European countries, including Germany, France, Belgium, and Sweden.
-It is usually paid in addition to the manager's (or director's) fixed salary and bonuses (bonuses usually depend on profits as well, and often bonuses and tantieme are treated as the same thing); laws vary from country to country.
+The Harvard economist Martin L. Weitzman was a prominent proponent of profit-sharing in the 1980s, influencing governments to incentivize the practice.
+Weitzman argued that profit-sharing could be a way to reduce unemployment without increasing inflation.
+Economists have debated the effects of profit-sharing on different outcomes.